 - relevance to the work of the SRHE.

 Note also that these awards are intended to cover the direct costs of the research proposed, so we recommend that budgets should NOT include full Economic Costing (fEC), indirect, or overheads/estate costs.
-The award of the prize is made strictly on the merit of the proposed project under the guidelines outlined above.
+The award are made strictly on the merit of the proposed project under the guidelines outlined above.
+The benefits of this award are developmental and tailored towards individuals, so joint applications are not recommended.
+Multiple applications from the same individual will not be accepted.
 The decision of the SRHE Research & Development Committee is final.
-The Society reserves the right not to offer the prize if applications do not meet the required standard
+The Society reserves the right not to offer the award if applications do not meet the required standard

-Recipients of the SRHE Newer Researchers Prize must:-
+Recipients of the SRHE Newer Researchers Award must:-

 - fully account for all expenditure on the project (quarterly payments are paid against presented accounts and receipts)